iskdevelop/runik/README.md

-# Mithra-Editor
+# Runik
-A simple web-based block editor for Mithra and Koncept.
+Runik is a block based editor that let's content creation easy by providing gateways for plugins and themes.